rusyasoft/rusyasoft.github.io/_posts/2020-06-01-graphdb-introduction.md

   ON pf2.PersonID = pf1.FriendID
 JOIN Person p2
   ON pf2.FriendID = p2.ID
-WHERE p1.Person = 'Alice' AND pf2.FriendID <> p1.ID
+WHERE p1.Person = ‘Alice’ AND pf2.FriendID <> p1.ID
 ```

-First two queries are easily can be used, even though the second query would take a longer if we don't do indexing of necessary columns.
+First two queries are easily can be used, even though the second query would take a longer if we don’t do indexing of necessary columns.
 But when we come to the third query, it would take longer and longer as we increase the depth of the friendships line.

 Now lets see the database designed using GraphDB approach.